 Differentiation of an enchondroma from a low-grade chondrosarcoma is problematic, as they can have very similar appearances.
 See enchondroma vs. low-grade chondrosarcoma.

-Increased uptake on bone scan can be seen with enchondromas.
+Increased uptake on the bone scan can be seen with enchondromas.
 Intense uptake occurs with underlying pathological fracture or cortical expansion in small bones 5.